gerlichlab/scshic_pipeline/README.md

 The `scshic` pipeline aims to provide the following preprocessing functionality:

 - Align the sequences of Hi-C molecules to the reference genome
-- Parse .sam alignment and cre files with Hi-C pairs
+- Parse .sam alignment and create files with Hi-C pairs
 - Filter PCR duplicates
 - Annotate S4T mutation
 - Filter cis and trans contacts